jcoo092/CML_benchmarks/Racket/README.md

 Note that this is unlikely to work on Windows, since (to the best of my knowledge) there isn't a good Makefile program for it.
 It *should* work when using Powershell on *Nix, I expect.
 Note that the Makefile used here has been written targeting, and only tested with, GNU Make, so if you use a different program there's a chance you could have some incompatibilites.

-Alternatively, you can use `make executables/$(PROG)` to compile the individual executable program.
-This is considered to be an imperfect system, since you have to type 'executables' before each name.
+Alternatively, you can use `make $(PROG)` to compile the individual executable program.
 Alternatively, you can type `make all` to compile each of the programs in turn.
-I am yet to find a way to deal with that appropriately yet, however.
+Note that when using either of these options you will occasionally see messages about entering or exiting directories.
+This is a by-product of the way that I have structured the Makefile to keep the various files in separate directories, but permit one to use simply `make $(PROG)` at the command line.

+In all cases, the bytecode files produced by the `raco make` command are output into the 'compiled' subdirectory under 'src'.
+This isn't really a great spot to put them, but `raco make` doesn't seem to give any choice in the matter.

 ## Executing these programs